POISON - Episode 4 - Snow in August

 Live Pablo: But have they ever asked you, Police or Carabineri, if you have ever seen something?

 Live Federica: Never.
 Never, never never ....

 Live Pablo: No, it's impossible though, sorry….

 Live Federica: It is the first time.
 Never anyone, it's the first time someone has asked me anything.

 Live Pablo: It's crazy ...

 Why didn't they go and ask her or her neighbors?

-If a person were killed in the middle of the street at night, the first people to ask for information would be the inhabitants of the houses around… Did you notice anything strange?
+If a person were killed at night in the middle of the street, the first people to whom it would be logical to ask for information would be the inhabitants of the houses around… Did you notice anything strange?
 Heard screams?
 In this case, no. No question.
-And no proof, except the children's stories.
-Detailed is true, but still only stories.
+And no evidence, other than the children's stories.
+Detailed it is true, but still only stories.